DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

     1. *Push Fate*: redraw any check.

-    2. *Exchange Fate*: gain Power Points equal to the number of Fate Cards used, up to your maximum Power Points value.
+    2. *Exchange Fate*: gain Power Points equal to the number of Fate Cards used.

     3. *Toughen Up*: ignore damage equal to the number of Fate Cards used.
 This can be done as soon as the damage is applied or before the end of the Player's next turn